SelimBF/LOGGING-stack-deployement/README.md

 # LOGGING stack deployement

-this work is a part of my final study  project in order to obtain National diploma of Telecom & IT  scheduled for next july 2022 .
+this work is a part of my final study  project in order to obtain National engineering diploma of Telecom & IT  scheduled for next july 2022 .

 Part-name: Monitoring-Zone